 An app for logging, bookmarking and highlighting the text on the pages you visit on chrome/brave browsers.

-Your bookmarks and browser history is kept in the chrome's local storage, which has limited space.
+Data storage: Your bookmarks and browser history is kept in the chrome's local storage, which has limited space.
 After some weeks (or months depending on usage), vulog automatically deletes older items.

 Privacy and CEPS